© 2016 Davenport House PPG

 Patient Group Newsletter

-The Summer 2016 edition of our newsletter will soon be distributed to Members.
+The Autumn 2016 edition of our newsletter will soon be distributed to Members.

 If you do not receive a copy in the near future or would like to comment on any article or suggest a topic for a future article, please email the newsletter editor.